NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

 NeMo Data Format for training the model
 ---------------------------------------

-Raw data files from the `source_data_dir` described above should be converted to the following format with `TODO add script to NeMo from  `:
+The punctuation and capitalization model expect the data in the following format:

 The training and evaluation data is divided into 2 files: text.txt and labels.txt. \
-Each line of the text.txt file contains text sequences, where words are separated with spaces, i.e. \
+Each line of the text.txt file contains text sequences, where words are separated with spaces, i.e.

 [WORD] [SPACE] [WORD] [SPACE] [WORD], for example:

     ::